tjanczuk/edge/README.md

 ## Building

-You must have Visual Studio 2012 toolset, Python 2.7.x, and npm-gyp installed for building.
+You must have Visual Studio 2012 toolset, Python 2.7.x, and node-gyp installed for building.

 To build and test the project against all supported versions of node.js in x86 and x64 flavors, run the following: